Apache is a widely-used web server for a variety of operating systems. For more information, visit http://httpd.apache.org/.

-After you install the monitoring agent, use the following instructions to configure the Apache plugin on your instances.
+After you install the Monitoring agent, use the following instructions to configure the Apache plugin on your instances.

-The Apache plugin requires the
+The Apache plugin requires that you enable the

-mod_status plugin to be enabled in Apache.
-Many
+mod_status plugin in Apache.

-Apache installations enable this plugin by default.
+Many Apache installations enable this plugin by default.
 To see if the plugin is

 enabled on your VM instance, run the following request: